kbop543-zz/CourseCourierManagaer/Team Deliverable 1/iteration-01.review.md

 ## Iteration XX - Review & Retrospect

- * When: FILL IN THE DATE WHEN YOU ACTUALLY HAD YOUR REVIEW MEETING
+ * When: Thursday, February 9, 2017, 5 pm
- * Where: PHYSICAL LOCATION AND/OR ONLINE
+ * Where: Bahen with some people online

 ## Process - Reflection